dtersegno/capstone/README.md

 # to do

+End of May 10
+442,087 Tweets pulled of 500,000. save the rest for special cases

+### data gathering
 - gather data from missing region in 5-04.
 Or account for it.

+### data cleaning
-- fix user data assignment to tweets by tweet id.
+- ~~fix user data assignment to tweets by tweet id.
 There are way too many missing users!
+    - this isn't a problem with the merge.
+These ids are missing in the original data.
+A lot of the original user data is suspect, unfortunately.
+Many of the ids in users do not match a tweet in tweets and vice versa.
 - ~~solve low-number tweets from May 3.
 There used to be a bunch!
 Why is this getting dumped?~~ **duplicates by id were thrown out in 3_data_cleanup before saving merged_tweets.csv.**
      - look at results of new merged_tweets without duplicate values.
 - continue adding bools or classifications for tweet types.